 Tips for Arriving at Athens International Airport

-If you are flying into Athens airport at night, I would recommend you have arranged an airport transfer to take you to your hotel.
+If you are flying into Athens airport at night, I recommend arranging an airport transfer to take you to your hotel.

 🚐 Book an airport transfer pick-up at Athens Airport!
 It’s nearly the same price as a taxi, with no waiting ; )